explorable-viz/esop2025/author-response/response.md

 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view.)
 We will
 explain this to clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
-We will also show how this provides a formal account of "brushing and linking", as requested by Reviewer A. Finally, our implementation also uses projections-with-conjugates on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.
+We will also show how this provides a formal account of "brushing and linking", as requested by Reviewer A.

+Our implementation also uses projections-with-conjugates on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.

 ### R2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)